-On January 11, 2017 the LLPT 2 meeting was held to review the first pass analysis and discuss outcomes from the data collection process.
+On February 23, 2017 the LLPT 2 meeting was held to review the first pass analysis and discuss outcomes from the data collection process.
 During the meeting, the FEMA project team discussed the results of the First Pass Analysis for the Natural Valley Procedure and the Freeboard Deficient Procedure.
-During the discussion, it was stated that Structural Based Inundation Procedure, Freeboard Deficient Procedure and the Sound Reach Procedure were less applicable and Overtopping Deficient Procedure was potentially applicable.
+During the discussion, it was stated that the Sound Reach Procedure was less applicable and Overtopping Deficient Procedure, Freeboard Deficient Procedure, and Overtopping Procedure were potentially applicable.
 The community planned to make a final decision regarding which procedure to move forward with in the next month.
 (See Appendix B for minutes for the LLPT 2)